shapesmusic/Shapes-Basics-Draft/writing/about.md

 In this sequence:

-<a href="../lessons/05-the-anchor-note" target="_blank">Lesson 5</a> introduces the anchor note as a way of structuring the other notes of the shape. <a href="../lessons/07-bass-notes" target="_blank">Lesson 7</a> shows that changing bass notes along with any other notes of a shape create the recognizable framework for a song.
-And <a href="../lessons/10-changes" target="_blank">Lesson 10</a> introduces changing shapes, anchors, and bass notes.
+<a href="../levels/05-the-anchor-note" target="_blank">Level 5</a> introduces the anchor note as a way of structuring the other notes of the shape. <a href="../levels/07-bass-notes" target="_blank">Level 7</a> shows that changing bass notes along with any other notes of a shape create the recognizable framework for a song.
+And <a href="../levels/10-changes" target="_blank">Level 10</a> introduces changing shapes, anchors, and bass notes.

 <br><br>